May 31, 2012

 This year, the UCSF AIDS Walk Steering Committee has set a goal to raise another $55,000 this year.

-To kick off the 2012 AIDS Walk, UCSF will host a special showing of the film, "Life Before the Lifeboat," a documentary that is the brainchild of UCSF AIDS pioneering physician Paul Volberding, MD, now director of the AIDS Research Institute at UCSF.
+To kick off the 2012 AIDS Walk, UCSF will host a special showing of the film, "Life Before the Lifeboat," a documentary that is the brainchild of UCSF AIDS pioneering physician Dr. Paul Volberding, now director of the AIDS Research Institute at UCSF.
 The campus community is invited to the kick-off event, which is slated for Tuesday, June 12 at noon in the School of Nurisng building, room N 217 on the Parnassus campus.

 UCSF Teams Rally to Raise Funds So far, UCSF is being represented by 13 different teams, including UCSF Global Health Sciences, which has taken an early yet significant lead in raising nearly $3,000.
 The team that raises the most money again this year will win the UCSF AIDS Walk Trophy, which has been awarded for the past two consecutive years to the Global Health Sciences team led by Robert Mansfield.

 Besides winning the trophy and bragging rights, the UCSF team that raises the most money this year will be treated to a reception with food and beverages at UCSF Mission Bay.
-Details will come on date and exact location of that event.
+Details will come on the date and exact location of that event.

 Faculty, staff, students and trainees may join any of the 13 teams registered on the Aids Walk San Francisco website.